 It stands as one of the most welcoming and visitor friendly areas of the Western Cape, allowing the visitor to be a part of that sense of togetherness that will move the country forward, and change the perceptions of a racially divided South Africa that’s opening to the world after forced segregation.

-Things to Know About Township Visits in South Africa:
+Things to Know About a Township Tour in South Africa: